RanjbarAli/nuxt-true-validate/README.md

 ### `file`

-Validates that the input value is an file.
+Validates that the input value is a file.

 ### `image`